kara-o/DateNight-frontend/README.md

 # DateNight - Front End

-DateNight is a single-page web-based application designed for couples/partners who are looking for sponteaneity when going out.
+DateNight is a single-page web-based application designed for couples/partners who are looking for spontenaeity when going out.

 This is my final project completed during Module Five at Flatiron School.
 It is a single page web application built with a ReactJS front end and a [Rails API backend](https://github.com/kara-o/DateNight-backend).
 The app is designed with separate user and admin interfaces.